An autocovariance-based learning framework for high-dimensional functional time series: Introduction

 \item[3.]
-We utilize the autocovariance of basis coefficients to construct high-dimensional moment equations with partitioned group structure, based on which we formulate the second step in a general block regularized minimum distance (RMD) estimation framework so as to produce block sparse estimates.
-Within such framework, the group information can be explicitly encoded in a convex optimization targeting at minimizing the block $\ell_1$ norm objective function subject to the block $\ell_{\infty}$ norm constraint.
-To theoretically support the second step, we also study convergence properties of the block RMD estimator.
+We utilize the autocovariance among basis coefficients to construct high-dimensional moment equations with partitioned group structure, based on which we formulate the second step in a novel block regularized minimum distance (RMD) estimation framework to produce block sparse estimates.
+The group information can be explicitly encoded in a convex optimization targeting at minimizing the block $\ell_1$ norm objective function subject to the block $\ell_{\infty}$ norm constraint.
+To theoretically support the second step, we investigate convergence properties of the block RMD estimator.
+Besides being useful in the second step, the block RMD estimation framework itself is of independent interest and can be applied more broadly.

-\item[4.]
-Exemplarily, we illustrate the autocovariance-based three-step procedure using three sparse high-dimensional functional time series models, i.e. SFLR, FFLR and VFAR.
-Using our derived theoretical results, we establish convergence rates of the associated estimators in these models.
-Empirically, we demonstrate the superiority of these autocovariance-based estimators relative to their covariance-based counterparts. \end{enumerate}